mahdihamdani/price_prediction/README.md

 - Diffeent categorical features were tested on the columns
 - Geographical information (lattitude/longitude) is used as well.
 A clustering method for geographical coordinates based on the haversine distance is used before the construction of the final categorical features
 - Different regression models were tested as well --> random forests regression is kept in the end
+- Evaluation is done with Mean Square Error (MSE) and 'r^2' score

 A jupyter-notebook `price_prediction.ipynb` is provided to show the different steps

 ## TODO
 - Feature selection, simpler models with same performance?
+- Parallel DBSCAN prediction, this part is still slow